TechxArtisanStudio/Openterface/docs/basic-testing.md

 !!! note
     The text transfer feature is designed to emulate typing behavior to reproduce text content on the target computer.
 It does not support clipboard integration, thus, it cannot transfer non-textual content, such as images.
 This feature exclusively supports transferring text based on ASCII codes.
 Therefore, it does not support languages that are not based on ASCII codes, such as Chinese, Japanese, Korean characters, etc. Additionally, it is not recommended to transfer too much text at one time.

+## Sound 🔊
+- Whether the sound from the target computer can be played normally on the controlling computer

+## Video 🎥
+- Whether the app can display the target computer properly with different resolutions and frequencies

+## Plug & Un-Plug 🔌
+- Recommended device connection sequence
+- Disrupting the sequence according to the above recommendations, testing different scenarios to ensure normal operation

+## USB Port & Toggle Switch 🔄
+- Toggle Switch Testing: Test the toggle switch under various scenarios to ensure it operates reliably and effectively switches between host and target computer connections.
+- Port Compatibility: Verify that the USB-A 2.0 port supports connection with both the host and target computers as intended for various USB devices, such as a flash drive or webcam.

+!!! note

+    Only one computer can use the port at a time.
+If the port is being used by a flash drive, make sure to eject the flash drive before toggling the switch to switch the port's use to another computer.

+!!! warning
+    The USB port can provide 5V power to an external USB device, but it has a very limited power supply capacity, approximately 10W.
+Be aware that this may not be sufficient to power certain external devices, such as a Jetson Nano running GPU-intensive tasks.

-## Different Target Devices
+## Different Target 💻🎯
 - Testing different target devices, such as different versions of macOS, Windows, Linux, Android, iOS, etc.

-## Different Host Computers
+## Different Host 💻👑
 - Testing our currently released internal test software, such as supported versions for macOS, Windows, or Linux
 - Testing whether different OS versions can use the corresponding host app

-## Additional Tests
+# Additional Tests
-- User Interface Testing: Verify that the user interface of the host applications (Openterface_MacOS, Openterface_QT, Openterface_Android, Openterface_WebExtension) is intuitive and user-friendly, providing easy access to essential features and settings.
+- User Interface Testing: Verify that the user interface of the host applications is intuitive and user-friendly, providing easy access to essential features and settings.
 - Error Handling Testing: Test error handling mechanisms to ensure graceful recovery from unexpected situations, such as connection disruptions or device malfunctions.
 - Documentation Review: Review user manuals and documentation to ensure they are comprehensive, accurate, and easy to understand, providing clear instructions for setup, operation, and troubleshooting.
 - Performance Testing: Evaluate the performance of the mini-KVM device under various workload scenarios to ensure it meets the required performance standards and does not degrade system performance during operation.